Why Am I So Angry All the Time? ODD in Adults

 The roots of ODD are unclear.
 It could be that a pattern of rebellion sets in when children with ADHD are constantly at odds with adults who are trying to make them behave in ways that their executive function deficit prohibits.
 By the time kids have had ADHD symptoms for two or three years, 45 to 84 percent of them develop oppositional defiant disorder, too.

 How Does ADHD Relate to ODD in Adults?

-It could be that the emotional regulation problems that come with attention deficit disorder (ADHD or ADD) make it more difficult to manage anger and frustration.
+It could be that the emotional regulation problems that come with ADHD make it more difficult to manage anger and frustration.
 The impulsive emotion associated with ADHD means a greater quickness to anger, impatience, and a low frustration tolerance, which can be the spark that lights the fire of ODD.
 Venting and acting out toward others leads to conflict.
 Maybe that’s why adults with ODD are more likely to get fired, even though poor work performance ratings are caused more by ADHD.

 How is Oppositional Defiant Disorder in Adults Treated?

 In many cases, the stimulant medications used to treat ADHD also improve symptoms of ODD in adults.

 What if ADHD Medication Doesn’t Help?